METALS-Copper set for biggest weekly gain since Feb 2019 on signs of China recovery

 “Ultimately, if confidence remains weak in the rest of the world and unemployment rates continue to go up, Chinese exports will be affected and this will reduce demand from the export sector in China and push copper prices lower,” said Anna Stablum, a commodity broker at Marex Spectron.

-GILEAD: Widespread positive sentiment across markets was also supported by a media report on encouraging partial data from trials of Gilead Sciences Inc’s experimental drug remdesivir in severe COVID-19 patients.
+GILEAD: Widespread positive sentiment across markets was also supported by a media report on encouraging partial data from trials of Gilead Sciences Inc’s experimental drug remdesivir in severe COVID-19 patients, although the company cautioned that the data was incomplete.

-ALUMINIUM: LME aluminium rose 0.5% to $1,520 a tonne after China reported daily output of the metal fell 1.7% in March from January-February.
+ALUMINIUM: LME aluminium rose 0.8% to $1,524 a tonne after China reported daily aluminium output fell 1.7% in March from January-February.

-Additional reporting by Mai Nguyen; Editing by David Evans and Jan Harvey
+Additional reporting by Mai Nguyen; editing by David Evans